What is Safeguarding

 Mental Capacity, DoLS and Advocacy

-At the heart of the MCA in terms of concepts and values are the five ‘statutory principles’.
-Consider the five principles as the benchmark.
+Consider these five principles as the benchmark.
 They should be used to underpin all acts done and decisions taken in relation to those who lack capacity.

 Using the Mental Capacity Act

-This new film below from Social Care Institute for Excellence explains the MCA and how it can protect the right to make choices.
-It's an introduction to the Act for people who need it, staff, carers and others.
+This video from Social Care Institute for Excellence explains the Mental Capacity Act 2005 and how it can protect the right to make choices.
+For people who need the MCA, their carers, and others.
+The film includes people who lack capacity, discussing it.

 Deprivation of Liberty Safeguards